Zou-Bo/PhysicalUnits.jl/README.md

 @show len = 5nm;

 PhysicalUnit(:ħkB4πϵ0_meVnm)
+# Notice that the value itself has no physical meaning; you need to divide it by the unit.
 println("speed of light in vaccum: ", SpeedOfLight) println("speed of light in vaccum with unit: ", SpeedOfLight/(Meter/Second), "m/s")

 PhysicalUnit(:ħkB4πϵ0c_eV)
+# Notice that the value itself has no physical meaning; you need to divide it by the unit.
 println("speed of light in vaccum: ", SpeedOfLight) # This will be different println("speed of light in vaccum with unit: ", SpeedOfLight/(Meter/Second), "m/s")
 ```